Event date : 16th May 2015

 Event date : 7th Mar 2015

-We mark International Women's Day this year with a talk by Tansy Hoskins about her book Stitched Up - The Anti-Capitalist Book of Fashion.
+We mark International Women's Day this year with a talk by Tansy Hoskins about her book Stitched Up - the Anti-Capitalist Book of Fashion.
+Ballad singer Jennifer Reid will perform alongside the talk.